The concepts behind TYPO3 extensions

 Copied!

-The extension will be installed in the directory vendor/ by Composer.
-Custom extension like sitepackages or specialized extensions used only in one project can be kept under version control in a directory like packages/.
+The extension will be installed in the vendor/ directory by Composer.
+Custom extensions like sitepackages or extensions planned to be used in just one project can be kept under version control in a directory like packages/.
 They are then symlinked into vendor/ by Composer.

 In Classic mode installations third-party extensions are installed into typo3conf/ext/.
-Custom extensions can be kept in a directory outside of the project root and symlinked into typo3conf/ext/ or manually inserted in this directory.
+Custom extensions can be kept in a directory outside of the project root and symlinked into typo3conf/ext/ or manually inserted in the directory.

 System extensions